delphe/github-contribution-graph/github-contribution-graph/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## Deployment
-GitHub push to the master branch will trigger deployment to GitHub Pages using [Actions](https://help.github.com/en/actions/automating-your-workflow-with-github-actions).